Code-the-Dream-School/dd-prac-team1-front/README.md

 4. **Merging to `main`**:
    - Only after successful testing on `devops/initial-setup`, create a pull request to merge changes from `devops/initial-setup` into `main`.

-By following this branching strategy, we ensure that our `main` branch always contains production-ready code, while active development and testing take place on the `dev` and `devops/initial-setup` branches.
-This approach helps maintain a stable production environment.

 ---
 ## Product Functionality

-Olivier offers a wide range of features to simplify meal planning and preparation:
+Olivier offers a wide range of features (September 2023):

 - **Register and Log In**: Create a user account to access all the app's features.